-According to the Centers for Disease Control and Prevention (CDC), between 2015 and 2019, there were 208 outbreaks of illness linked to pools and hot tubs that resulted in 3,646 infections, 286 hospitalizations, and 13 deaths.
-Legionella was among the most common cause of these outbreaks and was the source of all the recorded deaths during the five-year period reported.
-Nearly all of the recorded outbreaks (96%) were associated with public pools, hot tubs, or water playgrounds.
-Hotels and resorts accounted for 34% of outbreaks, with the majority of them originating in hot tubs (70%) versus pools.
+The CDC reported that between 2015 and 2019, there were 208 outbreaks linked to pools and hot tubs that resulted in 3,646 infections, 286 hospitalizations, and 13 deaths.
+Legionella was among the most common cause of these outbreaks and was the source of all the recorded deaths during the five years reported.
+Nearly all documented outbreaks (96%) were associated with public pools, hot tubs, or water playgrounds.
+Hotels and resorts accounted for 34% of outbreaks, most originating in hot tubs (70%) versus pools.
 Cooling towers, showers, spas, and decorative fountains are also sources for Legionella to grow and spread.
-Most outbreaks, according to the CDC, occurred in the months of June, July, and August.
+According to the CDC, most outbreaks occurred in June, July, and August.

-Legionella can cause a severe type of pneumonia, called Legionnaires’ disease, or a less serious illness called Pontiac fever, which can cause flu-like symptoms.
-People age 50 and older, current (or former) smokers and those with weakened immune systems are more likely to develop a lung infection from the bacteria, according to the CDC.
+Legionella can cause a severe type of pneumonia, called Legionnaires’ disease, or a less severe illness, Pontiac fever, which can cause flu-like symptoms.
+According to the CDC, people age 50 and older, current (or former) smokers, and those with weakened immune systems are more likely to develop a lung infection from the bacteria.

-Legionella outbreaks at hotels and resorts may interrupt services, which can diminish the guest experience and lead to considerable financial and reputational costs.
-It’s critical for insureds to employ a strong water management program to mitigate the possibility of an outbreak.
+A Legionnaires’ disease outbreak’s financial and reputational costs can be significant for a hotel or resort.
+An outbreak may interrupt services, diminish the guest experience, and lead to legal action, putting the business at risk.
+Insureds must employ a robust water management program to mitigate the possibility of an outbreak.
 This includes:

 - Identifying areas in a building where Legionella could grow and spread

 - Reducing risk by managing and monitoring the water system